bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 When I think about the perfect privacy on Bitcoin given what Bitcoin allows barring layer two solutions, To me that perfect solution is essentially, you know, every block contains one transaction and all inputs and outputs from all transactions are collapsed into a single transaction.
 And then there are some optimization happening where people are breaking down their inputs and they have common outputs of similar size and then there's knapsacking and all sorts of fancy stuff.
 But the idea is that the asymptote of privacy, the best place privacy can go, this is an intuition, I could be completely wrong about this, is just every single block is just these massive transactions, that's where I think things would be going.
-And so that kinda points to what Adam was saying about how to figure out how to send in a coin join as well, because that means that if you can receive and send and mix all in one coin join, then all transactions could be coin joins in the future.
+And so that kinda points to what Adam was saying about how to figure out how to send in a CoinJoin as well, because that means that if you can receive and send and mix all in one CoinJoin, then all transactions could be CoinJoins in the future.

-Adam Gibson: 00:59:31
+Adam Fiscor: 00:59:31

 So yeah, we will probably never get there or not probably we definitely never get there but it's it's a good idea to take imagine what could be the perfect at the best that that's possible and start to work backwards from there.
 Yeah, that's good.